inverno-io/inverno-mods/doc/reference-guide.md

 Built on top of the [Inverno core IoC/DI framework][inverno-core-root], Inverno modules suite aimed to provide a complete set of features to develop high end production-grade applications.

 The advent of cloud computing and highly distributed architecture based on microservices has changed the way applications should be conceived, maintained, executed and operated.
-While it was perfectly fine to have application started in couple of seconds or even minutes some years ago with long release cycles, today's application must be highly efficient, agile in terms of development and deployment and start in a heart beat.
+While it was perfectly fine to have application started in a couple of seconds or even minutes some years ago with long release cycles, today's application must be highly efficient, agile in terms of development and deployment and start in a heart beat.

 The Inverno framework was created to reduce framework overhead at runtime to the minimum, allowing to create applications that start in milliseconds.
 Inverno modules extend this approach to provide functionalities with low footprint, relying on the compiler when it makes sense to generate human-readable code for easy maintenance and improved performance.